paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-04-30-brighton_marathon.md

 ---
 Although I spent much of April [writing a tutorial for .net Magazine][1], I did enjoy a brief respite while I ran the Brighton Marathon.
 Yep, it’s been quite the month.

-I don’t say the word ‘ran’ lightly, either.
+I don’t say the word *ran* lightly, either.
 I *ran* every single yard of the 26.3 mile course.

 I have no idea how, especially as my training tapered off a little too much in the weeks leading up to the event.
 Thankfully, preparation for a half marathon in February (which I completed with a personal best time of 2:15:03) and [my decision to run/walk/crawl][2] from Brighton to Littlehampton a few weeks beforehand, meant I started the race with a degree of confidence.